-1988 -TCE and TC $^{99}$ detected in residential drinking water wells north of the PGDP
+1988 -TCE and TC99 detected in residential drinking water wells north of the PGDP

-1988 - DOE 'Water Policy' implemented which provided municipal drinking water to potentially impacted properties in vicinity of the PGDP
+1988 - DOE Water Policy' implemented which provided municipal drinking water to potentially impacted properties in vicinity of the PGDP

 1989 - 1993 Phase I and II environmental investigations were undertaken and completed.
 Addressed nature and extent of impacts to all media (surface water, soil, sediment, groundwater, air, and ecological).

-1991 - Signs posted at local waterways to warn of potential presence of harmful Contamination
+1991 - Signs posted at local creeks and ditches to warn of potential presence of harmful Contamination